Available Commands

 Invoke the AI Code Review Agent manually or within a workflow.

 The AI Code Review Agent offers a suite of commands tailored to developers' needs.
-You can manually trigger a code review by entering any of these commands in the comment box below a pull/merge request on GitHub or GitLab and submitting the comment.
-Alternatively, you can configure these commands in the bito-cra.properties file for automated code reviews.
+You can manually trigger a code review by entering any of these commands in the comment box below a pull/merge request on GitHub, GitLab, or Bitbucket and submitting the comment.
+Alternatively, if you are using the self-hosted version, you can configure these commands in the bito-cra.properties file for automated code reviews.

 It may take a few minutes to get the code review posted as a comment, depending on the size of the pull/merge request.